Football Italia: Channel 4 (1992–2002)

 Richardson became the host of the series's main two programmes: the live weekly Sunday afternoon match titled Football Italia, commentated on by Brackley (or sometimes Gary Bloom), and Gazzetta Football Italia on Saturday mornings, which contained the highlights of the previous week's matches and a piece on Italian culture.
 It would also consist of interviews with players, often Gascoigne, usually walking around an Italian city.
 These were often deliberately humorous, such as when Richardson performed the lambada with Attilio Lombardo.

-A regular part of Gazzetta had Richardson explaining football stories from Italian newspapers as he sat in the sunshine outside a café.
+A regular part of Gazzetta had Richardson explaining football stories from Italian newspapers, as he sat in the sunshine outside a café.
 During the last series, which was broadcast in the early hours of the morning, Richardson sat at a café outside the Pantheon, usually in front of a large ice cream or dessert, and a proportion of each course would vanish between each set of match highlights.

 Other contributors to the series included Don Howe, Luther Blissett, Ray Wilkins and Joe Jordan.

 Notable broadcasts included a 1995 Genoa v Milan match abandoned at half time.
 A Genoa fan had been murdered before the game, and the spread of the news sparked crowd trouble.

-Football Italia: Mezzanotte (Midnight) was a late-night program with coverage of the Italian Sunday night game.
+Football Italia: Mezzanotte (Midnight) was a late-night programme with coverage of the Italian Sunday night game.
 Broadcast weekly from 1993–94 on Tuesday nights, Mezzanotte was shown on Thursday night in 2002 and on Sundays after moving to Bravo in 2006.

 Channel 4 also covered some Italian international matches live, including Italy's 1998 World Cup qualifying playoffs against Russia, which finished 2–1 on aggregate.
 A light-hearted trailer for the matches, with the voiceover "Will the Russians rub their faces in it?" while showing an Italian fan's face being rubbed in a plate of pasta, led to questions in the Italian parliament and caused 12 complaints (not upheld) to the ITC.
-Richardson said, "Everywhere Channel Four was being labelled as anti-Italian.
+Richardson said: "Everywhere Channel Four was being labelled as anti-Italian.
 In the end we re-enacted a spoof version where Pierluigi Casiraghi shoved my face in a plate of spaghetti."

 For the 2000–01 Serie A season, the Sunday afternoon live games became more infrequent.
 The most telling sign came when Channel 4 abandoned coverage of the 2001 title decider with seven minutes remaining, the match having been disrupted by a pitch invasion by fans of Roma.
-Just 12 months earlier, Channel 4 had accommodated schedule changes when a rainstorm held up Juventus's unsuccessful 1999–2000 title bid.
+Just twelve months earlier, Channel 4 had accommodated schedule changes, when a rainstorm held up Juventus's unsuccessful 1999–2000 title bid.
 Channel 4 showed their final live Serie A match on 17 June 2001, between Roma and Parma.